Doug Plank: After football

-He is also a licensed realtor in Arizona and real estate investor in Arizona, and currently manages commercial and residential properties in Arizona.
-He is also an investor for the McRae Group, which improves property through the entitlement process for future development.
+He was a licensed realtor in Arizona, a licensed health license salesperson, licensed life insurance salesperson, and real estate investor in Arizona.
+He was also an investor for the McRae Group, which improves property through the entitlement process for future development.

-In addition, Plank is a popular seminar speaker, emphasizing the value of hard work, making wise decisions in one's personal life and working with competent partners for success.
+Plank is an example of emphasizing the value of hard work, making wise decisions in one's personal life and working with competent partners for success.

 Coaching career

 In 2001, Plank began his coaching career as a defensive coordinator in the Arena Football League for three seasons under former Dallas quarterback Danny White.
 In those three seasons, the Arizona Rattlers played in three consecutive Arenabowls.

 In 2004, Plank was hired by Arthur Blank to be head coach of the Georgia Force, an arena football team he owned in addition to the Atlanta Falcons.
 He was named the AFL's Coach of the Year in 2005 and 2007, leading Georgia to the playoffs in every season and in his first year, ArenaBowl XIX in 2005.
 In Plank's first four years as an AFL head coach, he won more games in that period than any other coach in the history of the AFL.

 In 2008, he was a seasonal assistant on the Atlanta Falcons staff.
-The Falcons played in the Wild Card round of the NFL playoffs.
+The Falcons played in the wild-card round of the NFL playoffs.
 In 2009, he served as the assistant defensive backfield coach for the New York Jets under head coach Rex Ryan, the son of Plank's former defensive coordinator, Buddy Ryan.
 The 2009 Jets defense led the NFL in fewest total yards allowed, fewest points allowed, and fewest TD passes allowed.
 The Jets played in the AFC championship game versus the Colts.

 In 2010, Plank became a football program assistant at Ohio State.
 The Buckeyes earned a share of the Big 10 title with an 11–1 record and beat Arkansas in the Sugar Bowl.

 On August 31, 2011, Plank became head coach of the AFL's Philadelphia Soul.
 In his first year, the Soul compiled a regular season record of 15–3 after going 6–12 the previous year.
 The Soul played in ArenaBowl XXV versus the Arizona Rattlers.
 The Soul established new franchise records in wins, scoring, rushing, and defensive takeaways in 2012.

-On September 5, 2012 Plank became head coach of the 4-14 Orlando Predators of the AFL.
+On September 5, 2012, Plank became head coach of the 4-14 Orlando Predators of the AFL.
 After losing the first five games of the 2013 season, Orlando rebounded to make the playoffs before losing in the first round and subsequently retiring.